fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QTreeWidget.md

 - `Qt::DropActions QTreeWidget::supportedDropActions() const [virtual protected]`: Returns the drop actions supported by this view.
 - `QTreeWidgetItem * QTreeWidget::takeTopLevelItem(int index)`: Removes the `top-level` item at the given `index` in the tree and returns it, otherwise returns `0`.
 - `QTreeWidgetItem * QTreeWidget::topLevelItem(int index) const`: Returns the top level item at the given `index`, or `0` if the item does not exist.
-- `QRect QTreeWidget::visualItemRect(const QTreeWidgetItem * item) const`: Returns the rectangle on the viewport occupied by the `item` at item.
+- `QRect QTreeWidget::visualItemRect(const QTreeWidgetItem * item) const`: Returns the rectangle on the viewport occupied by the item at `item`.